wavesplatform/waves-lessons/EN/How Waves Works/g. Waves Infrastructure Products And Tools/lesson.md

 **<ins>Private Methods</ins>** (only for node owners):<br>
 - `Managing accounts in the node wallet`.
 - `Signing transactions`: signing on behalf of the node wallet accounts.
-- `Node management`: stop, rollback, connect to other nodes.
+- `Node management`: stop, roll back, connect to other nodes.
 - `Getting debug information`.

 <br>